RetroDECK/ES-DE/FAQ.md

 ## Is this software available for free, and is it open source?

 ES-DE is available for free on Windows, macOS and Linux and it's released under the MIT open source license.
-For Android it's a paid app available via [Patreon](https://www.patreon.com/es_de) and this port is partially closed source.
+For Android it's a paid app available via [Patreon](https://www.patreon.com/es_de), the [Samsung Galaxy Store](https://galaxystore.samsung.com/detail/org.es_de.frontend.galaxy) and [Huawei AppGallery](https://appgallery.huawei.com/#/app/C111315115) and this port is partially closed source.

 ## Which operating systems are supported?

-ES-DE runs on Windows, macOS and multiple Linux distributions including Ubuntu, Fedora, Arch, Manjaro, SteamOS etc.
+ES-DE is officially supported on Android, Windows, macOS and multiple Linux distributions including Ubuntu, Fedora, Arch, Manjaro, SteamOS etc. It's also semiofficially supported on some secondary platforms like FreeBSD, the Raspberry Pi and Haiku although these ports may not always be up to date and you may have to build ES-DE yourself.

 ## What is the relationship between ES-DE and RetroDECK?